andrewklayk/humancompatible-train/README.md

 ## Future work

-- Add support for fairness constraints with >=2 subgroups (limitation of the code, not of the algorithms)
-- Add support to datasets besides Folktables
-- Move towards a more PyTorch-like API for optimizers
+- Add more algorithms with PyTorch-like API
+- Add more examples from different fields where constrained training of DNNs is employed

 ## References